Skip to content ↓

 Stage 3:

-When reviewing progress towards agreed outcomes in the TAC/TAF meetings, if despite additional input , it is felt more specialist support is required, then referrals will be made to specialist support agencies outside of school.
-These will include;
+When reviewing progress towards agreed outcomes in the TAC/TAF meetings, if despite additional input, it is felt more specialist support is required, then referrals will be made to specialist support agencies outside of school.
+Consent will always be obtained before a referral is made, we will always endeavour to discuss any referral before it is made.
+The specialist agencies we refer to are as follows;

 • Educational Psychologist Service